pallan/allanweb-blog/source/_posts/2013-09-22-chiliproject-to-redmine-converter.markdown

 without impacting the users.

 After some research we came up with <a href="https://gist.github.com/pallan/6663018">this script</a> to do the job.
 It has fairly detailed comments, but if you notice any problems or have any comments feel free to add them to the gist.

+Special thanks to my employer, [CanadaDrugs.com](https://www.canadadrugs.com), for allowing me to post this work back to the community.